cysouw/diathesis/text/c05_case.md

 ## Diatheses with promotion to object

 In this chapter, I have tried to distinguish between the demotion of an object (antipassive or drop, see [@sec:case-object-demotion]) and the promotion of an accusative (applicative or addition, this section).
-However, for 'covert' diatheses I cannot find any substantial difference between these phenomena, except for a faint semantic impression that covert applicatives do not imply an accusative object (but allow it), while bare antipassives imply an accusative object (but allow it to be dropped).
+However, for "covert" diatheses I cannot find any substantial difference between these phenomena, except for a faint semantic impression that covert applicatives do not imply an accusative object (but allow it), while bare antipassives imply an accusative object (but allow it to be dropped).
 It remains a clear desideratum to put this intuitive differentiation on stricter grammatical footing.

 ### --- [ Ø > OBJ ] --- *Ergebnisakkusativ* {.unnumbered}